CI-Dominik/pp5-hack-collect/README.md

 * As a USER, I want to USE THE HACK LIST TO VIEW CONTENT, so I can VIEW AND ADJUST CONTENT

 To use the basic functionality of the site and view life hacks, the hacks page was implemented.
 There, users can see other people's hacks and post their own.
 The list displays the first ten entries and loads more elements once the bottom is reached, using `InfiniteScroll`.<br>
 The hacks can be displayed by their category or searched by their title or creator.
-All hacks are sorted starting with the newest entry on the top.
+All hacks are sorted, starting with the newest entry at the top.

 ![Image of the feature](docs/agile/hacks/hacks.jpg)